Meet the Team

 Founder

+Andrew started CRAI on a specific observation: rural communities represent roughly 17% of the U.S. population but capture less than 4% of AI economic activity — not because anyone decided to exclude them, but because AI training data skews urban, enabling resources don't exist in rural places, and nobody was having that conversation with the builders.
 He spent two decades in Silicon Valley building developer ecosystems and open-source strategy, advised the White House and institutions like Microsoft and Capital One on technology strategy, and founded the industry's first open-source think tank.
 He now leads CRAI, serves as strategist to the AI Institute at Fort Lewis College, sits on the FINOS Technical Oversight Committee, and advises two early-stage AI companies.

 Jennifer Berridge